alphagov/backdrop-ga-collector/README.md

 The backdrop URL and bearer token that the records will be sent to.

 ### Plugins (`plugins`)

+Plugins are a list of [python expressions](http://docs.python.org/2/reference/expressions.html) (i.e, things that can be the body of a `lambda`) and enable arbitrary transformations to data coming from Google Analytics before it is pushed to backdrop.
+They are executed in the `backdrop.collector.plugins` namespace.

 Plugins reside in the [`backdrop-collector-plugins`](https://github.com/alphagov/backdrop-collector-plugins) repository, and are documented over there.